Chatham, Kent: Popular culture

 There was a resurgence in the live music scene in February 2001, with an initial focus on the Tap 'N' Tin venue at 24 Railway Street in Chatham.
 The essence of the original greatness of the Medway Delta Sound was revived by music and poetry evenings promoted by the Urban Fox Press of David Wise, which also published several books by poets and artists in the Medway Towns.
 In September 2008. the independent arts organisation Medway Eyes was founded, specialising in music and photography.
 It had promoted several arts exhibitions and gigs at The Barge, at 63 Layfield Road, in Gillingham (now closed) and the Nag's Head at 292 Rochester High Street, but disbanded in April 2013.

 The Medway Poets were formed in August 1975 and disbanded in March 1982 having performed at the Kent Literature Festival and many others in South East England and on TV and Radio.
 They became a significant influence to writers in Chatham and elsewhere in the Medway Towns.
 From the core of this group the anti conceptual/pro painting movement of Remodernism came into being.

 Recent Medway artists of note include Kid Harpoon, Crybaby Special and The Monsters, Red Light, Underground Heroes, Tyrannosaurus Alan, Pete Molinari, Lupen Crook, Brigadier Ambrose, Stuart Turner and Theatre Royal.

 The term chav is sometimes falsely said to be a local one, meaning "Chatham Average", but the word derives from the Romany word for youngster.
 Before the Chatham Dockyard was closed down on 31 March 1984, the cultural idea of the chav did not exist in the Medway Towns.

-The Imperial Picture Palace opened on Chatham High Street in 1914.
-It was taken over by Associated British Cinemas in 1929, demolished and rebuilt on the same site in 1937, and demolished in 2003 after having been damaged by two fires.
+The Imperial Picture Palace opened on Chatham High Street on 28 January 1914.
+It was taken over by Associated British Cinemas in October 1929, and then closed it in January 1937.
+After this happened the Imperial Picture Palace was demolished and rebuilt on the same site in February 1937.
+A much larger Regent Cinema then opened in July 1938.
+This second cinema was rebranded as the ABC in October 1961, but then closed in January 1972.
+It opened again in June 1972 as a three screen premises.
+The ABC was taken over by the Cannon Group and rebranded as the Cannon in October 1986, but was renamed the ABC again by November 1987 during a buyout.
+The cinema closed on 3 January 2002 and was demolished in December 2003 after having been damaged by two fires.
 The site is now occupied by flats.